 In severe cases, or if you have repeated ingrown toenails, your doctor may remove the ingrown portion of the nail along with the underlying tissue.
 This procedure permanently eliminates that part of the nail, preventing a future ingrown toenail.

-When an ingrown toenail causes pain or doesn’t get better, call Fairbanks Foot and Ankle or book an appointment online to receive expert treatment and prevent an infection.
+When an ingrown toenail causes pain or doesn’t get better, call Fairbanks Foot and Ankle or book an appointment online to receive expert treatment and prevent infection.